Sagnik004/acedemind-100-days-code/README.md

 ## Section-28: AJAX and async JS-driven HTTP requests

 In this section we go through the client side implementation of async HTTP requests and handling responses.

+## Section-29: User authentication and sessions

+As part of this section we will go through how to enable the signup, login, restricted page access and check, and logout functionalities using browser side session cookies.